Oopses, Ouches, and Accidents – What Every MSC Charterer Needs to Know | Modern Sailing

 • CHARTER POLICIES (all sub-paragraphs)

-We highly recommend that you take photos of any dings, scratches, tears, or any other cosmetic defects you may spot during your boat check-out process, as well as documenting these on the Boat Check-Out Form itself.
+We highly recommend that you take photos of any dings, scratches, tears, or any other cosmetic defects you may spot during your boat pre-cruise (check-out) process, as well as documenting these on the Boat Pre-Cruise Form itself.
 In the unlikely event that you find a functional defect, please report it to the office immediately.

 The electronic Boat Check-In: (Skipper Responsibilities) Form also helps inform your responsibility for the condition of the boat upon its return as well as providing some guidance for reporting any problems or incidents you may have encountered.